BrandonWilliamsCS/euchre-night/MVP.md

   - ✔ becomes new latest session.
 Can be done in Swagger just before game starts
 - ✔ get session overview (everything known before actually starting, such as session plan and player mapping)
   - ✔ once per device, since this is static info
-- post hand report
+- ✔ post hand report
   - ✔ session and game id plus hand number, plus the hand status in any amount of completeness.
-  - BE ultimately merges any incoming data in to the final result
+  - ✔ BE ultimately merges any incoming data in to the final result
   - ✔ No undo/clear.
 Once something is defined, it can't be cleared.
 - get score report (all info from score sheet, for all or specified players)
 - Easy to run on the night
   - all containers automatically get created
+  - logging to make sure it's working right

 ## KISS